Bird Watching Cornwall

 Cornwall is a haven for bird watching and our Cornwall Holiday Cottages are a brilliant place to admire them; the Atlantic ocean surrounds our beautiful county.
 This brings countless varieties of migratory birds through our landscape, often with unusual, unexpected visitors that have been blown off course or numerous other reasons, and they end up staying in Cornwall for a short period.

 Our southwest position within the UK means the climate is warmer throughout the year and has a vast range of environments that inhabit all types of birds.
 Below are some of my favourite birds that live in and visit Cornwall and Restronguet Creek.

-A truly elegant bird that has a large, pale grey and white body that glides effortlessly through the sky.
+One of our favourites is the Heron a truly elegant bird that has a large, pale grey and white body that glides effortlessly through the sky.
 They are frequently seen on the seashore standing motionless- waiting for breakfast, lunch and dinner, frequently seen standing in a group along the creek edge and they look like they are playing musical statues.

 Identifying a Bird